dndg/FinderOpta6MTutorial/content.md

 * Configure the Modbus parameters according to [the Modbus over serial line guide](https://modbus.org/docs/Modbus_over_serial_line_V1_02.pdf).
 * Set a custom Modbus address and Baudrate for our 6M.

+Let's remember that in this example the initial position of both DIP switches on the Finder 6M is `UP`.

 ```cpp
 #include <ArduinoModbus.h>